dp-os/gez/examples/docs/src/en/api/core/gez.md

 - **Read-only**: `true`
 - **Throws**: `NotReadyError` - When the framework is not initialized

-Gets the complete configuration information for the current module, including module resolution rules and alias configurations.
+Gets the complete configuration information of the current module, including module resolution rules and alias configurations.

 ### packConfig